 Set Early Expectations

-By having the authors carefully read through and annotate their own code, prior to giving it to their team for review, fewer defects were found.
+Find fewer defects by having authors read through and annotate their own code before submitting it to the team for review.

 2